thesassway/thesassway.com/source/intermediate/introduction-to-oocss.html.markdown

 I'm sure you've heard about Sass' `@extend` directive and of course you know [how it works](/intermediate/understanding-placeholder-selectors).
 So, thanks to placeholder selectors we can extend in Sass, creating semantic classes in CSS, solving our problem for HTML.

 We must use placeholders as objects, and define classes formed only by merging them through `@extend`.
 This will result in an incredibly <abbr title="Don't Repeat Your">DRY</abbr> CSS code.
-Let's see an example applying everything we've learned from the beggining:
+Let's see an example:

     :::scss
 	/* The bad way */